b3pwn3d/Minecraft-Griefing-Methods/Bypassing/Authme Bypass.md

 # Authme Bypass
-The authme bypass is really easy to make.
+The authme bypass is really easy to do.

 Only works in old versions: